Alexander Peloquin: Biography

 During World War II, Peloquin served in the Army where he achieved the rank of Lieutenant.

 He served as bandmaster for the 314th Army Band and performed the music of George Gershwin for servicemen serving throughout Europe and North Africa.
 He also conducted music for Jewish, Catholic and Protestant services.

 After the war Peloquin began a 13-year relationship with The Catholic Hour, which was syndicated first on NBC radio and then on CBS television.
 In 1950, Peloquin became the organist and Director of Music Ministries of the Cathedral of Saints Peter and Paul (Providence, Rhode Island) and remained until his retirement in 1991.
 As director he formed the Peloquin Chorale, an organization of singers who of performed and premiered Peloquin's compositions over the years in concerts, liturgies and recordings.
 In 1955, Peloquin became a faculty member and composer-in-residence at Boston College, a career that spanned 38 years.
 He was also the conductor of the college's Glee Club and immediately set out to broaden the repertoire of the choir by including women when the college became co-ed in 1970.
 The choir went on to become the University Chorale of Boston College.
 Both the Peloquin Chorale and the University Chorale of Boston College were instrumental in introducing his most innovative compositions to the world and often performed together during most of the premier performances of Peloquin's works.

 Some prominent events in Peloquin's career include:

 1964 – During National Liturgical Week in St. Louis, Missouri, Peloquin unveiled the first English High Mass ever sung in the United States.
 This event elevated Peloquin to national prominence as one of the few classically trained composers inspired by the reforms set out in the Second Vatican Council.

 1968 – After the April assassination of Martin Luther King Jr., Peloquin collaborated with poet Thomas Merton on his composition "Four Freedom Songs", in honor of Dr. King.
 The work was first performed at Ebenezer Baptist Church, just months after King was slain.

 1979 – Peloquin conducted a choir of 300 for a Mass celebrated by Pope John Paul II in Chicago's Grant Park (Chicago).
 This Mass was attended by 1.5 million people.
 During the Pope's visit in America at this time, Peloquin's music was performed at every Mass on the Pope's itinerary.

 1980 – Dave Brubeck selected Peloquin and the Peloquin Chorale to premier his Mass To Hope!
 A Celebration, (formally known as To Hope!
 A Mass for a New Decade) in celebration of his conversion to Catholicism.

 Peloquin died February 27, 1997, at the Bethany Home in Providence, Rhode Island, from the effects of a stroke he suffered on February 12 of the same year.
+Peloquin never married and had no children.
+A sister survived him.